-The Fort Tryon Park Trust funds dedicated staffing and horticultural supplies, equipment and plants to complement the resources of NYC Parks and to preserve the splendor of the Heather Garden.
-Working with NYC Parks and volunteers, we plant some 47,000 trees and plants every year as well as protecting the park’s 39 historic American Elm trees.
-We transform the park into an arts venue by hosting performances and we improve public health with free fitness classes.
+- Horticulture – pay for dedicated staffing, supplies, equipment, and plants to complement the resources of NYC Parks and to preserve the splendor of the park and its gardens.
+Working with NYC Parks and volunteers, we plant some 47,000 trees and plants every year.

-We recently put $350,000 toward reconstructing Jacob K. Javits Playground at the northeast end of the park.
-Our work is fueled by some 38,000 volunteer hours.
-A new plan tackles recurring soil problems, identifying ways to open up and frame views, expand existing perennial groupings, and incorporate small shrubs at key locations to create more structure and cohesion in the garden year round.
-The approach will help minimize ongoing maintenance of the garden and yet preserve its romantic feel and otherworldly aura.
+- Heather Garden – a recent framework plan tackles recurring soil problems, identifying ways to open up and frame views, expand existing perennial groupings, and incorporate small shrubs at key locations to create more structure and cohesion.
+The approach will help minimize ongoing maintenance of the garden and preserve its romantic feel and otherworldly aura.

-A large donation to the park could transform or restore vistas and provide more safe, clean areas for the whole community.
-To learn about major giving opportunities, please contact Executive Director Jennifer Hoppa by email at firstname.lastname@example.org or by phone at (212) 795-1388 ext 301.
+A large donation to the park could transform or restore vistas and stone walls, and provide more safe and clean areas.
+To learn more about giving opportunities, please contact Executive Director Jennifer M. Hoppa at (212) 795-1388 ext 301 or firstname.lastname@example.org.
 Your contribution is tax deductible within the limits prescribed by law.

 Fort Tryon Park Trust

 P.O.
 Box 1044